google/ml-compiler-opt/README.md

 ## Prerequisites

-Currently, the assumption for the is:
+Currently, the assumptions for the system are:

 *   Recent Ubuntu distro, e.g. 20.04
-*   python 3.8.x
+*   python 3.8.x/3.9.x/3.10.x
 *   for local training, which is currently the only supported mode, we recommend a high-performance workstation (e.g. 96 hardware threads).